Sprinting-Software/node-oidc-provider/docs/README.md

 ## User flows
-Since oidc-provider only comes with feature-less views and interaction handlers it is up to you to fill those in, here is how this module allows you to do so:
+Since oidc-provider only comes with feature-less views and interaction handlers it is up to you to fill those in, here is how oidc-provider allows you to do so:

-When oidc-provider cannot fulfill the authorization request for any of the possible reasons (missing user session, requested ACR not fulfilled, prompt requested, ...) it will resolve the [`interactions.url`](#interactionsurl) helper function and redirect the User-Agent to that URL.
+When oidc-provider cannot fulfill the authorization request for any of the possible reasons (missing user session, requested ACR not fulfilled, prompt requested, ...) it will resolve the [`interactions.url`](#interactionsurl) helper function and redirect the User-Agent to that url.
 Before doing so it will save a short-lived "interaction session" and dump its identifier into a cookie scoped to the resolved interaction path.